azazellochg/temscript/README.md

 # About

-The ``temscript`` package provides a Python wrapper for the scripting interface of Thermo Fisher Scientific and FEI microscopes.
-The functionality is limited to the functionality of the original scripting interface.
+The ``temscript`` package provides a Python wrapper for the both standard and advanced scripting interfaces of Thermo Fisher Scientific and FEI microscopes.
+The functionality is limited to the functionality of the original scripting interfaces.
 For detailed information about TEM scripting see the documentation accompanying your microscope.

 The ``temscript`` package provides two interfaces to the microsope.
 The first one